Setting Up Shipping Zones

 - individual states within a single country e.g. Alaska and Hawaii

-- individual states/provinces across multiple countries e.g. WA, OR, ID in the United States, and BC in Canada
+- individual states/provinces across multiple countries e.g. Idaho in the United States, and British Columbia in Canada

-- individual ZIP/postcodes within a country e.g. Local Pickup for Austin, TX
+- individual ZIP/postcodes within a country e.g. Local Pickup for Austin, Texas

 - the "rest of the world" e.g. everywhere you don't already have a zone for

-When a customer checks out, the shipping manager will use the zone that best matches their address starting with ZIPcode, then state, and finally country.
-If a customer tries to checkout using a shipping address that does not belong to any of your defined zones, they will not be able to complete the order.
-This means, that you can ship to areas that you feel comfortable with.
+When a customer checks out, the shipping manager will use the zone that best matches their address.
+The zip/post code has the highest priority when determining which zone to apply to the customer's order.
+The next priority is state/province, and finally country.
+If all three of these elements do not fall into any of your defined zones, they will receive an error message and not be able to complete the order.

 Creating a Zone